 Your employer is in charge of paying your social contributions together with taxes when paying out your salary.
 They need this number to identify you with pension insurance and send your monthly contributions accordingly.

-When you signup for public health insurance, it will be automatically generated and sent to you via post by the pension insurance (Deutsche Rentenversicherung).
+When you sign up for public health insurance, it will be automatically generated and sent to you via post by the pension insurance (Deutsche Rentenversicherung).
 This usually takes 2-3 weeks.

 If you signed up for private health insurance, you can request the SVNR directly from the officials.
 They will send it to you by post at your registered address.
 This will also take about 2-3 weeks.